The Power of a Small College

 - The Wildcat football team has the longest winning streak of any college football team in the country – 58 consecutive winning seasons.
 The baseball team won the national NCAA Division III championship in 2013, and the women’s softball team won the national championship title twice, in 2007 and 2011.

 - Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with nearly 500 students volunteering 8,100 service hours.
 Their priorities include sustainability, and outreach to disadvantaged youth and the homeless.

 - Linfield College is one of two Pacific Northwest schools included in the Kemper Scholarship Program, offered to only 16 institutions throughout the nation.

 - Linfield is home to the Oregon Nobel Laureate Symposium, a unique program that brings Nobel laureates to campus.

 - Washington Monthly named Linfield one of the top 100 liberal arts colleges and 35th for “Best Bang for the Buck” among liberal arts colleges in the nation.

 - Linfield pioneered online education in the Pacific Northwest and its Division of Continuing Education now supports a virtual learning community of students around the globe.

 - National and regional art critics praise the Linfield Gallery for hosting some of the most innovative art exhibitions in the region.

-- Linfield’s residential campus is located an hour from Portland and an hour from Pacific Ocean beaches.
+- Linfield’s residential campus, set on 193 park-like acres, is located an hour from Portland and an hour from Pacific Ocean beaches.
 The School of Nursing is located in vibrant Northwest Portland.

 - Chartered in 1858, Linfield is one of the first colleges in the Pacific Northwest.